Ned Brower

+Edward Andrew "Ned" Brower (born December 15, 1978) is an American musician, model, nurse, and actor.
+He was the former drummer/vocalist in the Los Angeles rock quintet Rooney.

+Early life

+Brower was born in Chapel Hill, North Carolina, and raised in Bellevue, Washington, where his father worked as an ophthalmologist.
+He attended and graduated from Bellevue High School, where he participated in choir and theater.
+He then attended Southern Methodist University where he studied film and psychology.

+Career

-Edward Andrew "Ned" Brower (born December 15, 1978) is the former drummer/vocalist in the Los Angeles rock quintet Rooney and is also a model and actor.
-Brower moved to Los Angeles from his hometown of Seattle, Washington in 2000 and began modeling for the likes of The Gap, J Crew, Tommy Hilfinger, Donna Karen, Ralph Lauren, and Abercrombie and Fitch.
-Brower went on to act in film and television projects such as Dawson’s Creek, The OC, Big Fat Liar, and Not Another Teen Movie.
-In 2002, Brower’s band Rooney signed a deal with Interscope/Geffen records and went on to record 4 studio albums and shoot 10 music videos.
-Rooney toured with Weezer, The Strokes, and many others in addition to playing Coachella, Lollapalooza, and other European and Asian music festivals.
-Rooney was frequently invited to contribute to tribute albums and recorded cover songs for the Ramones, Queen, T Rex, and Roy Orbison respectively.
+Brower moved to Los Angeles from his hometown of Seattle, Washington in 2000 and began modeling for the likes of the Gap, J Crew, Tommy Hilfiger, Donna Karen, Ralph Lauren, and Abercrombie and Fitch.
+He went on to act in film and television projects such as Dawson's Creek, The O.C., Big Fat Liar, and Not Another Teen Movie.

+In 2002, Brower's band Rooney signed a deal with Interscope/Geffen records and went on to record four studio albums and shoot 10 music videos.
+Rooney toured with Weezer, The Strokes, and many others, in addition to playing Coachella, Lollapalooza, and other European and Asian music festivals.
+Rooney was frequently invited to contribute to tribute albums, and recorded cover songs for the Ramones, Queen, T. Rex, and Roy Orbison.

-When Rooney disbanded in 2012, Brower went on to earn an EMT certification and worked with the Los Angeles County Fire Department as a first responder.
+When Rooney disbanded in 2012, Brower earned an EMT certification and worked with the Los Angeles County Fire Department as a first responder.
 In 2015 he attended the UCLA School of Nursing, where he earned a master's degree in the science of nursing.
-Following his RN training at UCLA Santa Monica emergency department, Brower took a full time pediatric emergency nurse position at Children’s Hospital Los Angeles.
+Following his RN training at UCLA Santa Monica emergency department, he took a full time pediatric emergency nurse position at Children's Hospital Los Angeles.

-Currently, Brower continues to play drums while portraying Mick Fleetwood in the 12 year running Fleetwood Mac musical comedy Rumours Tribute Show, which he co-created in 2013.
-Brower also serves as band leader for famed podcast host, comedian, and actor Marc Maron and has collaborated on music used in Maron’s podcasts and stand up specials.
+Currently, Brower continues to play drums while portraying Mick Fleetwood in the 12-year-running Fleetwood Mac musical comedy Rumours Tribute Show, which he co-created in 2013.
+Brower also serves as band leader for podcast host, comedian, and actor Marc Maron, and has collaborated on music used in Maron's podcasts and standup specials.

-In 2024, Brower returned to television when he was cast in the role of Nurse Jesse Van Horn on the HBO MAX series The Pitt.
+In 2024, Brower returned to television when he was cast in the role of Nurse Jesse Van Horn on the HBO Max series The Pitt.

-Brower is married to his long time partner, actor Sarah Jane Morris (Brothers and Sisters, NCIS, Felicity, Night Shift).
-He lives in Los Angeles with Sarah and their two children.

-Biography

-Brower was born in Chapel Hill, North Carolina, U.S., and raised in Seattle, Washington.
-He has modeled for J. Crew, Abercrombie and Fitch, Tommy Hilfiger, Donna Karen, Ralph Lauren, and The Gap, and also appeared in several films and television shows.

 Personal life

-He and his wife Sarah Jane Morris have a son and a daughter.